 This choice is simply based on how much you think you and your family will consume on a weekly-ish basis.
 Every seven to fourteen days, you will have a new fresh batch to bottle and consume.

-- Half-gallon: You will have 3, 16oz bottles of kombucha per brew.
-This is the smallest batch I would recommend as smaller vessels will tend to ferment very quickly, and the SCOBY will take up more room than it should, leaving you with less kombucha to enjoy.
+- Half-gallon: You will have 3 16oz bottles of kombucha per brew.
+This is the smallest batch I recommend, as smaller vessels tend to ferment very quickly, and the SCOBY can take up more room than it should, leaving you with less kombucha to enjoy.

 - 2+ Gallons: For a large family, you can brew as many gallons as you can drink!
-Just be sure to use the proper ratio of starter tea (10%) and test the starting pH–then you’ll be good to go!
-Remember, with each gallon; you will get 6-7 bottles per brew so you can multiply that by whatever factor you’d like.
+Just be sure to use the proper ratio of starter tea (10%) and test the starting pH You’ll be good to go!
+Remember, with each gallon, you will get 6-7 bottles per brew, so you can multiply that by whatever factor you’d like.

 Spigot or no spigot?